Junior ISAs Print

 The funds in a Junior ISA belong to the child, but similar to the rules for Child Trust Funds, children cannot access the money until they are 18.
 At that point the child can decide what to do with it, and if the child decides not to take the money out at that stage, the Junior ISA automatically becomes an ISA.

-From 6 April 2015 funds held in a Child Trust Fund may be transferred to a Junior ISA.
+Funds held in a Child Trust Fund may be transferred to a Junior ISA.
 The rates of return on a Junior ISA are likely to be better than those of a Child Trust Fund.